 119.5.1 5.1 Bochner’s theorem

-The scaling problem can be attacked by approximating the kernel with an explicit, low dimensional feature map.
+Random Fourier features (RFF) attack the same cost from a data independent angle: they approximate the kernel with an explicit, low dimensional feature map drawn without looking at the data.
 For shift invariant kernels, \(k(\mathbf{x}, \mathbf{x}') = k(\mathbf{x} - \mathbf{x}')\), Bochner’s theorem says the kernel is the Fourier transform of a nonnegative measure.
 After normalizing \(k(\mathbf{0}) = 1\), that measure is a probability density \(p(\boldsymbol{\omega})\):

 119.5.2 5.2 The Monte Carlo feature map